rncm-prism/prism-samplernn/README.md

 - Sampling temperature control

 ## Requirements

 - TensorFlow 2
 - Librosa
+- Pydub

+Note that Pydub is only required for the audio chunking script.

 ## Installation
 The simplest way to install is with [Anaconda](https://www.anaconda.com/distribution/).
 When you have that all set up create a new environment with: